 ISAK conference proceedings

-ISAK is managed by a Council which consists of five officers and up to four additional council members.
-The Council is assisted by some working groups.
+ISAK is managed by an Executive Council which consists of five officers and up to five additional council members.

-To help enhance communication to ISAK members and the anthropometry community, the council is also supported by an Editor for the ISAK newsletter Kinanthreport.
+To help enhance communication to ISAK members and the anthropometry community, the Council is also supported by an Editor for the ISAK Newsletter.Read more